Health is fundamental for a good quality of life. Being free from illness or injury directly affects our capacity to enjoy life.

 More information about the provision of healthcare can be found in our entry on Financing Healthcare.

 Notice that the relationship in this chart seems to follow a pattern of ‘diminishing returns’: the increase in life expectancy associated with an increase in healthcare expenditure decreases as expenditure increases.
-This means the proportional highest gains are achieved in countries with low baseline levels of spending.
+This means the proportional highest gains are achieved in poor countries with low baseline levels of spending.
 This pattern is similar to that observed between life expectancy and per capita income.

 The two most populous countries of the world – India and China – are emphasized by larger arrows.
-It is interesting to see that in 1995 China achieved good health outcomes at comparatively low levels of health spending.
+It is interesting to see that in 1995 China achieved already relatively good health outcomes at comparatively low levels of health spending.

 The association between health spending and increasing life expectancy also holds for rich countries in Europe, Asia, and North America in the upper right corner of the chart.
 The US is an outlier that achieves only a comparatively short life expectancy considering the fact that the country has by far the highest health expenditure of any country in the world.